FraSanvit/reserve-margins/README.md

             electricity: file=operating-reserve-target.csv:reserve_margin_1 # (MW)
 ```

-**[WARNING]:** When you use timeseries inputs for operating reserve targets, you must provide the specific column of the file.
-The column has to reflect the name of the group constraint.
+**[WARNING]:** When using timeseries inputs for operating reserve targets, you need to specify the particular column in the file.
+The column must correspond to the name of the group constraint.